-STOP 6: At the right side of the stairway leading into Wrights Tower are outcrops of the Lynn Volcanic Complex (Zpt), which weathers to light gray.
+STOP 6: At the right side of the stairway leading into Wrights Tower are outcrops of felsite, which is crystal tuff in the Wakefield Formation of the Lynn Volcanic Complex (Zlvx) and weathers to light gray.
 The whole top of Pine Hill is made of this unit, except for some dolerite dikes (d).
-The felsite here is pyroclastic, meaning it was ejected into the atmosphere during a volcanic eruption, and fell through the air to pile up on the land surface.
-Pyroclastic rocks have four components: 1) fine glass particles or ash; 2) molten blobs or solid blocks of glassy lava, which when bubbly are pumice; 3) crystals that had started to form in the magma prior to the eruption; and 4) pieces of rock ripped up by the erupting magma called lithic fragments.
-Lithic fragments can be volcanic rocks from earlier eruptions during the same period of volcanism, or they can be fragments from any older rock unit encountered by the erupting magma in the subsurface.
-Pyroclastic rocks made of ash with any of the other three components are known as tuff, which is what occurs here on Pine Hill.
-In the closeup view at the steps to the tower (image above), you can see plagioclase crystals (tiny white specks), scattered lithic fragments (f, occasional round to angular clasts) that are mostly volcanic, but also include metasandstone (more on the metasandstone later), and pumice fragments (p, pinched light gray splotches).
-This is where a hand lens or magnifying glass can be helpful.
+The felsite here is pyroclastic, meaning it was ejected into the atmosphere during a volcanic eruption, and is partly composed of volcanic ash that fell through the air to pile up on the land surface.
+Pyroclastic rocks with ash are called tuff and can have three components along with the fine glass particles or ash including: 1) molten blobs or solid blocks of glassy lava, which when bubbly are pumice; 2) crystals that had started to form in the magma prior to the eruption; and 3) pieces of solid rock ripped up by the erupting magma called lithic fragments.
+Lithic fragments can be volcanic rocks from earlier eruptions during the same period of volcanism, or they can be fragments from any older rock unit encountered in the subsurface.
+The rock here on Pine Hill is crystal tuff because of its high percentage (up to 30%) of crystals.
+In the closeup view at the tower (above), you can see plagioclase crystals (tiny white specks), scattered lithic fragments (f, occasional round to angular clasts) that are mostly volcanic, but also include metasandstone (more on the metasandstone later), and pumice fragments (p, pinched light gray splotches).
+This is where a hand lens or magnifying glass will be helpful.

-STOP 7: Adjacent to Wrights Tower is an opening onto a rock bench where there is a spectacular view of the Boston skyline (top panorama below).
+STOP 7: Adjacent to Wrights Tower is an opening onto a rock bench made of crystal tuff (Zlvx) where there is an excellent view of the Boston skyline to the south (top panorama below).
 Boston is lower than the Fells because it is underlain by more easily eroded sedimentary rocks.
 Looking east across Rt.
 93, you can see North Medford.
 Looking southeast, you can see the ocean and the Mystic Tobin Bridge, and to the south is downtown Boston.
-Further west in the foreground is Tufts University (lower panorama below), and just west of the Back Bay skyline on the horizon is the Blue Hills in Randolph.
+Further west in the foreground is Tufts University (lower panorama below), and just west of the Back Bay skyline on the horizon is the Blue Hills in Randolph (arrow, upper panorama).
 The images were collected in October 2013.